mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 would be expected at a future full-time position.
 My general rule of thumb is:
 **_informal_ is acceptable, but _disrespectful_ is not**.
 For example, you can address me as Amelia, Prof. Read, or Miss Read, but do not address me as "Hey".

-- You are expected to spend 6 to 9 hours on this course each week during out-of-class time, in addition to actively participating during the class time each week.
+- In addition to actively participating during the class time each week, you are expected to spend 6 to 9 hours on this course each week outside of class.
 Out-of-class activities include active reading, homework, programming assignments, and exams.
 Examine your weekly schedule and plan where you will be working on CSCI 341: block off class times and sufficient time to complete reading activities, quizzes, homework, and exams.
 Time management is a critical skill for success in this class, further studies, and professional work.

 - Reliable internet and computer access are important; if your access is spotty, develop a backup plan to ensure you can participate in class and complete and submit work on time.

 - All reading, quizzes, and homeworks need to be turned in by the dates and times they are due.
 Zybook submissions must be complete on Zybooks by the Zybooks due date/time.
 Canvas submissions (quiz and homework) must be completed by the Canvas due date/time; if Canvas marks it as late, then it is late.
 Early submission is permitted.

-- Reading activities and quizzes are not accepted late without arrangement prior to the due date.
+- Reading activities and quizzes are not accepted late without arrangement prior to the due date or extenuating circumstances preventing prior arrangement.

 - A 10% penalty per day (or part of a day) will be applied to homework submitted late.
 Homework will not be accepted more than 1 week late.

-- If you have an excused absence for pre-planned activities, those assignments must be turned in before the due date.
+- If you have an excused absence for pre-planned activities on due dates, those due assignments must be turned in before the due date.

 - Other excused absences must be discussed with the instructor and a plan of action defined prior to the due date.
 This may include an adjusted due date, an adjusted late penalty, or an adjusted assignment, at the discretion of the instructor to ensure course expectations, requirements, and outcomes are met.